oVirt/ovirt-site/source/develop/projects/proposals/ovirt-engine-disaster-recovery.md

 ## Benefit to oVirt

-We have seen that must of the tasks needed to be executed in order succesfully activa an alternative sit in case of a Disaster, requires a deep knowledge of oVirt, scripting, an API usage.
-This application would remove complexity for a regular user, and would provide an easy to use interface to perform the tasks.
+We have seen that most of the tasks needed to be executed in order succesfully move to an alternative site in case of a Disaster, requires a deep knowledge of oVirt, scripting, an API usage.
+This application eliminates the complexity for a regular oVirt user, and will provide an easy to use interface to perform the tasks.

 ## Scope